Ayurveda Constipation Medicine Without Harsh Laxatives

 • Halasana: This pose in yoga encourages improved blood flow to the abdominal area and activates the digestive system.

-Ayurvedic Herbs for Constipation Relief
+Ayurvedic Herbs as Ayurvedic Remedies for Constipation

 • Isabgol: It is high soluble and insoluble fiber that adds bulk to the stool and manages chronic constipation.